 Work at Home in Captioning

 Captioning is a very specialized type of transcription.
-It takes a highly skilled typist (usually with court reporting certification or experience) to do this work, particularly for the real-time captioner.
-Those with these skills and experience can earn a good living from home working as a captioner.
+It takes a highly skilled typist to do this work, and certification or experience as a court reporter is usually required—particularly for the real-time captioner.
+Those with these skills and experience can earn a good living working from home as a captioner.

 Career Outlook: At-Home Captioning

-Because of the equipment needed, much captioning work is still done in offices rather than at home.
-But as Internet speeds and the demand for captioners increases and the ability to send large files become easier, more home-based captioning jobs become available.
+As the demand for captioners increases and the ability to send large digital files grows easier, more home-based captioning jobs are becoming available.

-The demand for captioning rises alongside the production of more and more video content that is used in cable, broadcast, and the web.
-With the rise of mobile technology, more web-based content requires captioning in order for users to access it in noisy environments.
+The demand for captioning rises with the increased production of video content for cable, broadcast, and the web.
+With the rise of mobile technology, digital content requires captioning so users can access it in noisy environments or with sound turned off.

 Types of Work-at-Home Captioning Jobs: